WG-SpaceCoder/AutoTrimps/README.md

 - Nom and Toxicity breed timer now set at 15 sec when using Manage breed timer option.

-- On a toxicity run, manually entering the following into the console will force the script to get max toxicity stacks on all zones 60 and above, for a max helium run for bone portal:   heliumGrowing = true
+- On a toxicity run, manually entering the following into the console will force the script to get max toxicity stacks on all zones 60 and above, for a max helium run for bone portal:   heliumGrowing = true      Make sure to set it back to false after your long run(or reload).

+~Installation~
+<b>Please backup your game via export before and during use to prevent losing your save due to corruption!  </b><br>

+If you would like to use only the graphs module, replace AutoTrimps2.js with Graphs.js in the bookmark or your userscript.

 -install greasemonkey/tampermonkey